serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 Build solution, launch and now MovieCastEditDialog has a better editing experience.
 But still has a bad look and PersonId field has a title of *Person Firstname*, why?

+> While writing this, a new Serene version (1.6.0) came out and I'm now updating Serenity packages to keep your tutorial experience up to date!